 Estonia’s oldest known settlements date back as far as 10,000 years ago with tribes from the east making the country their home around 3,500 BC.
-Beginning in the 9th century, the Vikings came through the Baltic Sea, however, Estonia had their own Vikings known as the Oeselians.
+Beginning in the 9th century, the Vikings came through the Baltic Sea, however, Estonia had its own Vikings known as the Oeselians.
 They inhabited Saaremaa, an island in the Baltic Sea and were known for their pirate ships and raids.
 In terms of archaeological finds, the island of Saaremaa has the richest finds of Viking treasure after Gotland in Sweden.

 The 13th century witnessed a new threat from Christian invaders who came from the west.
 Arriving in 1208, Danish and German knights invaded the country, but it would be a further thirty years before the entire area was conquered.
 The middle of the century saw the territory divided between the invaders with the Danish taking the north and the Germans in the south.
 Bishops became central figures of authority and cathedrals were constructed throughout Estonia.
 Local populations resisted the transformation to Christianity and continued to practice pagan beliefs, yet by the 15th century, both pagan and Christian practices had been linked together.

-While the 13th century saw the west as a threat, for the 16th century, threats came from the east instead.
+While the 13th century saw the west as a threat, in the 16th century, threats came from the east instead.
 Under Ivan the Terrible, Russia was determined to expand its territory westwards and this included Estonia.
 Ivan attacked the country in 1558 resulting in a ruthless and destructive fight.
 Poland, Denmark and Sweden joined the conflict which continued into the 17th century.
 The Swedes were the eventual victors and they gained control over Estonia.

-By the second half of the 19th century, the status of peasants in Estonia began to change as they started to buy their own farmsteads rather than simply working on them.
+By the second half of the 19th century, the status of peasants in Estonia began to change as they started to buy their own farmsteads rather than simply work on them.
 This led to better incomes and a sense of nationalism began to emerge.
 With the 20th century came rapid industrialization and Estonia was not immune to poor working conditions.
 When the workers went on strike, Tsar Nicholas II responded by sending in troops.

 The First World War meant that Russia did not have the resources to concentrate on Estonia, but the country was not immune from the conflict.
 Thousands of soldiers were drafted, many of whom were killed.
-When the tsar was forced to abdicate in 1917, Estonia took advantage of the chaos in Russia and declared themselves independent in February 1918.
+When the tsar was forced to abdicate in 1917, Estonia took advantage of the chaos in Russia and declared itself independent in February 1918.
 The Tartu Peace Treaty of 1920 further limited Russia’s rights over Estonia.

 The Second World War was disastrous for Estonia with many deportations and deaths.
 Following the war, Estonia was annexed by the Soviet Union and the country embarked on a period of great repression.
 Things did not begin to change in Estonia until the mid-1980s when Mikhail Gorbachev helped to improve the Baltic states.
 Independence was regained in 1991 and Estonia joined the European Union in 2004.
 Today, the country is known for its unspoiled beauty and for being one of Europe’s most friendly nations.